EricLease/supermario/README.md

 5. Prevent removal/renaming of sprites that are part of an animation in the current `SpriteSheet`.

 6. Replace all js `alert()` and `confirm()` with instances of `Modal`

+&nbsp;

+# Credit:
+[Meth Meth Method](https://www.youtube.com/channel/UC8A0M0eDttdB11MHxX58vXQ) for the game engine.
+His [Super Mario Bros in JavaScript](https://www.youtube.com/playlist?list=PLS8HfBXv9ZWWe8zXrViYbIM2Hhylx8DZx) video series was the starting point for the engine, and has been modified very little so far.
+The resulting source from that series is [on his github page](https://github.com/meth-meth-method/super-mario).